 Under the no-action alternative, Marine Corps units would not move to Guam and there would be no additional training conducted in the CNMI.
 No construction and training operations associated with the military relocation would occur.
 Existing operations on Tinian would continue.
-Therefore, the no-action alternative would have no air quality impacts.
+Therefore, the no-action alternative would not have significant air quality impacts.